BIG IP F5

 “Continuity of service”, “always available”, “agreed level of operational performance”, “single point of failure” – We have come across these terms many times when high availability of website or application need to be considered.
-BIG-IP F5 has mechanisms to maintain service availability during outages and hardware failures by use of redundant infrastructure.
+BIG IP F5 has mechanisms to maintain service availability during outages and hardware failures by use of redundant infrastructure.

 Configuration Synchronization: – ConfigSync is a high availability process that collects the configuration files and directories from one unit of a redundant pair into an archive file, and then transmits and installs the shared configuration data on the peer.

 Network Failover:- When BIG-IP redundant systems are configured to use network failover, the systems communicate over the configured failover addresses.

 Let’s understand 2 member HA Clusters and their two operating modes; Active/Active and Active/Standby.

-This type of setup is majorly seen where we have limited hardware in the F5 units and requirement of connection processes are more.
-Here we can create multiple traffic groups in order to distribute the traffic groups in a different F5 devices and make 1st F5 unit as active for one traffic group and 2nd F5 unit active for another traffic group.
+This type of setup is majorly seen where we have limited hardware in the F5 units and the requirement of connection processes are more.
+Here we can create multiple traffic groups in order to distribute the traffic groups in different F5 devices and make 1st F5 unit as active for one f5 traffic group and 2nd F5 unit active for another traffic group.